davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 #### Reduced Form (Need to Loop)

-A fraction should always be in *reduced form*.
-For instance 6/8 reduces to 3/4 and 16/18 reduces to 25/1000 reduces to 1/40.
-An important step towards finding the reduced form is to determine the greatest common divisor (GCD) between two integers, that is, we need to find the largest positive integer that divides evenly into two integers.
+A fraction can be put in *reduced form*.
+For instance 6/8 reduces to 3/4 and  25/1000 reduces to 1/40.
+An important step towards finding the reduced form is to first determine the greatest common divisor (GCD) between two integers, that is, the GCD is the largest positive integer that divides evenly into two integers.

 - Write a method called `gcd()` that inputs two integers `a` and `b`.
-We'll use the famous Euclidean Algorithm.
-You need to write the following loop: as long as `a` is not `b`, test if `a` is larger than `b`.
-If so, subtract `b` from `a`.
-However, if `a` was not larger than `b`, then subtract `a` from `b`.
+We'll use the famous [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
+You need to write the following loop: as long as `a` and `b` aren't equal, test to see if `a` is larger than `b`.
+If so, subtract `b` from `a`. otherwise, subtract `a` from `b`.
 This loop is guaranteed to terminate.
-Once it does, return `a`.
+Once you're out, simply return `a`.
 Test it out.
 The GCD between 6 and 8 is 2 and the GCD between 25 and 1000 is 25.
-Test more cases.
+Test more cases to convince yourself that you've implemented it properly.

 - Now we're ready to write `reduce()`.
 It does not input anything and it does not return a value.
 To perform a reduction of a fraction, you simply need to divide both the numerator and the denominator by their GCD.